Computer Engineer· Chicago, IL

 Embedded Systems · Physical Media · Arduino

-I grew up browsing the aisles of Sam Goody and FYE — picking up a CD, reading the liner notes, feeling the weight of the physical thing before you'd ever heard a single track.
+I grew up browsing the aisles of Sam Goody and FYE ... reading the back of a hard CD case, feeling the weight of the physical thing before you'd ever heard a single track.
 That ritual mattered.
 Streaming killed it, and I've never fully made peace with that.

 This project is my attempt to rebuild that tactile experience in a modern, personal way.
 The idea: tap an NFC sticker to a reader and your music starts playing — no screen, no scrolling, no algorithm.
 Just the physical act of choosing, and then the music.

-It's also a deliberate deep-dive into embedded systems — every component chosen to force me to learn real hardware communication protocols from scratch.
+It's my deliberate dive into embedded systems — every component chosen to force me to learn real hardware communication protocols from scratch.

 Each NFC sticker tag (MIFARE Classic 1K) is associated with an album or playlist stored on a MicroSD card.
 Tapping the tag triggers the MFRC522 reader, which communicates the tag's UID via SPI to an Elegoo Uno R3.
 The Uno maps that UID to an audio file and sends playback commands over UART to a DFPlayer Mini, which drives a connected speaker.